 — Published: February/March 2014

-Chicago waterways that provide access to the Southern states, and Gulf of Mexico also provided a path for invasive species
+Chicago waterways that provide access to the Gulf of Mexico also provided a path for invasive species

-To increase voluntary use of life jackets, two of the biggest obstacles have not been overcome: cost and comfort
+To increase the use of life jackets, the biggest obstacles have not been overcome: cost and comfort

 101,000 Cubic Yards